The Pesticides Management Code

 regulations of the Code.
 These include:

-holders of a Class C “Remunerated Work,” Subclass C4 “Application of Class
+holders of a Class C permit “Remunerated Work Permit,” Subclass C4 “Application in Ornamental

-holders of a Class D “Non-Remunerated Work,” Subclass D4 “Application of
+holders of a Class D permit “Non-Remunerated Work Permit,” Subclass D4 “Application in Ornamental

 Individuals tasked with applying pesticides to lawns may do